Title 040 | Chapter 012 | Regulation 510REG

 (1)

-Upon submission of a completed online prior approval application, the Attorney General, shall conduct an investigation to determine whether a legitimate business reason exists for the applicant to conduct more than two (2) going out of business sales within a four (4) year period.
+Upon submission of a completed online prior approval application, the Attorney General, shall conduct an investigation to determine if there iswhether a legitimate business reason exists for the applicant to conduct more than two (2) going out of business sales within a four (4) year period.
 The Attorney General shall investigate the circumstances of the prior going out of business sales conducted by the applicant and consider all relevant information in reaching a decision.I Upon receipt of such application, the Office of the Attorney General, Division of Consumer Protection, shall initiate and conduct an investigation to determine if there is a legitimate business reason to conduct more than two (2) going-out-of-business sales within a four (4) year period.
 The Division of Consumer Protection shall investigate the circumstances of all previous going-out-of-business sales conducted by the applicant within the previous four (4) years and consider all relevant information in reaching its decision.
 Relevant business records and information shall include information relating to activities and going-out-of-business sales conducted in other jurisdictions.
 The Attorney General may request additional information and relevant business records from the applicant in determining the legitimacy of the business reason for the application.

 (2)